Shopify/polaris/.changeset/little-plums-try.md

 '@shopify/polaris': patch
 ---

-Added offset width to reframe `Frame`, passed reframe scroll container to sticky manager in `AppProvider`, fixed "Skip to content" z-index
+Added offset width to reframe `Frame` and passed reframe scroll container to sticky manager in `AppProvider`